 Our DIY guest stylist this week, Mumbai-based art director and filmmaker Andrew Fernandes, has created a fun simple design that’s sure to be a keeper.
 It’ll take about 5 minutes, and basic tools that are sitting around even as you read this.

-The next time you buy a book, and they throw in a zillion unattractive bookmarks that are essentially just vehicles for advertising, say ‘no, thank you’.
+The Next time you buy a book, and they throw in a zillion unattractive bookmarks that are essentially just vehicles for advertising, say ‘no, thank you’.
+Our DIY guest stylist this week, Mumbai-based art director and filmmaker Andrew Fernandes, has created a fun, simple design that’s sure to be a keeper.
+It’ll take about 5 minutes, and basic tools that are sitting around.

 Two top reasons why you should do this avian-inspired design: 1.
 Because you can turn down the offer of a free one next time.
 2. If you have the kind of soul that shares books with others then send a handmade bookmark along will ensure no one dog-ears your pages.
 Having said that, they may end up keeping these for themselves.
 Well, then you just make another one.